tomkep/jwasm/Readme.txt

      Some environments - Win16 and 16bit OS/2 - can then replace the FP
      instructions by calls to an FP emulator if no coprocessor exists.

+    -mz: output format MZ will write a binary in DOS MZ format.
+The module's default filename will be changed from .OBJ to .EXE.
+All symbols in the module must resolve internally, no externals are allowed.
+     Some values in the "MZ" header can be adjusted by directive OPTION MZ (see below).

+    -zf<0|1>: these options select the FASTCALL calling convention type.
+    The default value is MS VC style, which uses registers ECX and EDX for the first 2 parameters with a size <= 4.

     -Zg: this option makes JWasm to try an exact copy of Masm's code generation, which results in the following changes:
       - the default prologue for procedures will use